21st Army (Soviet Union): May–September 1944

 On 9 June, 21st Army, supported by the guns of the Soviet Baltic Fleet, opened a massive artillery barrage against IV Corps' positions.
 The next day, on 10 June, after a further artillery barrage, the Soviet 21st Army, spearheaded by 30th Guards Corps and with ample air and armoured support, opened the offensive on the Valkeasaari sector, which was defended by the 1st Infantry Regiment of the Finnish 10th Division.
 During the day, the Soviet units captured frontline trenches and destroyed fortifications, shattering the first Finnish "Main line" of the breakthrough sector.
 IV Corps was forced back to its second defence line and the Finns were obliged to send in reinforcements to try to stabilise their defensive position.
 On 13 June, the Soviet 21st Army reached the partially-completed VT-line (Vammelsuu-Taipale) as part of the second line defences at the town of Kuuterselkä, running 20 kilometres behind the "Main line".
 After two days of fighting, on 15 June, the VT-line was breached at Kuuterselkä by the 109th Rifle Division.
-As a result, the western sector of IV Corps' second line defences had been overrun and Finnish high command ordered its forces to withdraw to the third defence line, the VKT-line (Viipuri-Kuparsaari-Taipale), based on the Vuoski river.
+As a result, the western sector of IV Corps' second line defences had been overrun and Finnish high command ordered its forces to withdraw to the third defence line, the VKT-line (Viipuri-Kuparsaari-Taipale), based on the Vuoksi River.
 This defence line ran to the north and northeast of the important city and seaport of Vyborg.
 Following IV Corps' withdrawal, 21st Army advanced north and on 20 June, took Vyborg against negligible Finnish resistance.

 Gusev, who was promoted to the rank of colonel-general on 18 June, was ordered to continue the offensive further north to break the Finnish defences at the villages of Tali, northeast of Vyborg, and at Ihantala, north of Vyborg.
 The renewed Soviet offensive began on 25 June against IV Corps' defences in the Tali area, culminating into the Battle of Tali–Ihantala.
 After four days of intense fighting, during which both sides fed reserves into the battle, the Finns were pushed back, but their lines did not break under the heavy Soviet manpower.
 On 3 July, 21st Army attacked Finnish defensive positions at Ihantala, but the attack had been anticipated by the Finns and after several days of effort, 21st Army's forces had made few gains.
 By 6 July, after four weeks of intense fighting and after having sustained heavy casualties, 21st Army's offensive capacity was exhausted as a result of their swift advance.
 Within days, some of 21st Army's best units were being withdrawn for deployment to other Soviet armies further south, and by mid-July, the offensive in the Karelian Isthmus had been terminated.
 21st Army remained with Leningrad Front until the end of September 1944, when it was again returned to the high command reserve.